GordoNice/fitsgeo/docs/user_guide.rst

 	:lines: 5-7
 	:language: python

 This is concrete for column base and bronze for sphere on top.
-The main workflow can be as follows: find the desired materials in the `Predefined Materials <material.html>`_ section, see if all properties in the database are ok, and define this material, or if something is not as you would like, define this material manually, or change some property (e.g. density) in predefined material just after initialization.
+The main workflow can be as follows: find the desired materials in the `Predefined Materials <material.html>`_ section, see if all properties in the database are ok, and define this material, if something is not as you expect, define this material manually, or change some property (e.g. density) in predefined material just after initialization.

 After that we can create default scene as: